Airplane seats shine in the sunlight through the plane window

 In 2024, $35 became the new standard price for checked bags—$70 per person roundtrip.
 Here are some ways around the fee.

-- Airline credit card: This is the simplest solution.
+• Airline credit card: This is the simplest solution.
 Almost every airline credit card offers a free checked bag as one of its perks.
-Bonus: It usually applies to your entire party.
-If your family of four each wants to check a bag, your American Airlines credit card will save you $280 on one roundtrip.
+Bonus: It sometimes applies to travel companions on your reservation, as well.
+So if your family of four each wants to check a bag, your American Airlines credit card will save you $280 on one roundtrip.

-- Gate-check loophole: If you check your bag when you arrive at the airport, you'll pay $35 each way for domestic flights.
+• Gate-check loophole: If you check your bag when you arrive at the airport, you'll pay $35 each way for domestic flights.
 Or you could walk that bag five minutes through security to your gate.
-On nearly every flight I've taken over the past few years, the gate agent has asked for volunteers to check their bags to their final destination—free of charge.
+Often, the gate agent asks for volunteers to check their bags to their final destination—free of charge.
 Sometimes they'll even throw in priority boarding or a free onboard drink.

 Seat fees